At Androscoggin Home Healthcare + Hospice we are united in a dedication to make each of our patient’s here and now the best it can possibly be.

 “The mission at Androscoggin focuses on improving the quality of life for members of the Maine community by providing innovative and compassionate health care.
 This aligns beautifully with my professional objectives, and I get to work with a team that is incredibly competent, talented and dedicated to our mission.”

-After graduation, Leann worked in a variety of settings, including trauma, pediatrics, emergency care, and leading mobile advanced life support at St. Joseph’s Hospital and Medical Center in Lancaster, PA.
-She later served as a Medical Flight Nurse at Brandywine Hospital and Trauma Center in Caln Township, PA., and was the Trauma Clinical Coordinator for the Level 1 Regional Resource Trauma Center at Temple University Hospital.
+Leann has worked in a variety of settings including trauma, pediatrics, emergency care and mobile advanced life support at St. Joseph’s Hospital and Medical Center in Lancaster, PA.
+She later served as a Medical Flight Nurse at Brandywine Hospital and Trauma Center in Caln Township, PA., and was the Trauma Clinical Coordinator for the Level 1 Regional Resource Trauma Center at Temple University Hospital in Philadelphia, PA.

-A published author, Leann is a member of the Organization of Maine Nurse Executives; the American Organization of Nurse Executives; the National Association for Home Care and Hospice; the Society of Pediatric Nurses and the American Holistic Nurses Association.
+An author of multiple medical and nursing journal articles, Leann served on the editorial board of Trauma Quarterly, and authored a book published by Gallaudet University Press The Parent’s Guide to Baby Signs: Early Communication with Your Infant.
+Leann is a member of the Organization of Maine Nurse Executives; the American Organization of Nurse Executives; the National Association for Home Care and Hospice; the Society of Pediatric Nurses and the American Holistic Nurses Association.

 Board of Directors